-A judge is permitted by Rule 2.9(A)(3) to consult about legal and procedural issues with the Indiana Judicial Center or Indiana Supreme Court Division of State Court Administration.
+A judge is permitted by Rule 2.9(A)(3) to consult about legal and procedural issues with the Indiana Office of Judicial Administration (IOJA).

 (A) A judge shall not make any public statement that might reasonably be expected to affect the outcome or impair the fairness of a matter pending* or impending* in any court, or make any nonpublic statement that might substantially interfere with a fair trial or hearing.